Universe Sandbox: Reception

+Both games have received near-universal acclaim.
 Duncan Geere of PC Gamer UK gave it an 84/100 and spoke positively of the game, "Universe Sandbox is not going to change your life.
 It is not going to make you cry, and it won't sit in the top of your most-played list in Steam for weeks.
 But if you like the idea of an interactive orrery that you can rip apart and put back together in whatever way you like, and you're happy to feed it with a bit of imagination, it's hard to find a better way to spend £6."
 Jules of Wired said in their review, "I've seen some pretty wonderful interactive programs that allow you and your family to explore the vast regions of the universe, but nothing nearly as enthralling as Universe Sandbox. [...]
 Unlike most astronomy software that just shows you what the sky looks like or where the planets are, Universe Sandbox is a powerful gravity simulator."

-Rewrite
+Remake

-The team began working on a complete rewrite of Universe Sandbox, originally titled Universe Sandbox², in 2014.
-Some of the new features include atmospheres being shown on planets, dynamic and procedurally generated textures on stars and gas giants, a more realistic and graphic collision system, 3D charts in chart mode, simulation of stellar evolution, procedural detail in rings/particles, visualization of black holes, simulation of fluid-like objects (such as gas clouds, nebulae and protoplanetary disks, and planetary collisions) and much more.
+In 2011, the team began working on a complete remake of Universe Sandbox featuring an entirely different game engine, originally titled Universe Sandbox².
+Some of the new features include atmospheres being shown on planets, simulation of planet compositions and surfaces, dynamic and procedurally generated textures on stars and gas giants, a more realistic and graphic collision system, 3D charts in chart mode, simulation of stellar evolution, procedural detail in rings/particles, visualization of black holes, simulation of fluid-like objects (such as gas clouds, surface water, nebulae and protoplanetary disks, and planetary collisions) and much more.
 The team demonstrated many of these features at the Unite 2012 conference.
 On November 15, 2018, the feature to share simulations through Steam Workshop was added.
 Such simulations like Planet X crashing into Earth, Venus and Mars as the planets were billions of years ago are possible.
-In December 2018, the game was renamed from Universe Sandbox² to Universe Sandbox.
+In December 2018, the game was renamed from Universe Sandbox² to Universe Sandbox, citing disputes over the game's pronunciation.